Purdue-CS193/homework-0-buicuong2005/index.md

+# Cuong Bui's First CS193 Homework
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+### My favourie things about CS193
+- The TAs and professors are very supportive and cheerful!
+- The content is easy to digest :)
+- I had an enjoyable time being at class, thank you!
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for